alphagov/government-service-design-manual/making-software/analytics-tools.md

 The privacy and security of data is of the utmost importance.
 Make sure your analytics solution and processes take the following into account:

-* do not collect and process any personal information.
-The terms and conditions of your analytics provider will probably expressly forbid you from doing this
+* do not collect and process any personal information (the terms and conditions of your analytics provider will probably expressly forbid you from doing this)
-* turn off any data sharing.
-In Google Analytics this is done by Admin -> <Account name> -> Account Settings
+* turn off any data sharing (in Google Analytics this is done by Admin -> <Account name> -> Account Settings)
 * anonymise IP addresses that your analytics provider collects, by removing the last octet of the address
 * obtain your vendor’s privacy and security policy
-* you should own and be able to export analytics data.
-Note that Google owns data in the free Google Analytics product
+* you should own and be able to export analytics data (Note that Google owns data in the free Google Analytics product)
 * does the solution meet the EU privacy directive and the European Commission’s Directive on Data Protection?
 * where is collected data held?
 * do data centres meet EU/British data security standards?
 * how long is data held for?
 * what will happen to the data on termination of the contract- can you export it?
-* Ddata aggregation and sharing.
-Does the vendor mine your data for cross-customer benchmarking/trends or to provide usage data to any advertising channels
+* data aggregation and sharing (does the vendor mine your data for cross-customer benchmarking/trends or to provide usage data to any advertising channels)
-* access controls.
-Understand what access your vendors employees have to your data.
-Make sure there are adequate administration tools to control appropriate access for your own staff
+* what access your vendors employees have to your data (make sure there are adequate administration tools to control appropriate access for your own staff)

 ## Vendor comparison

 The following table assesses four major analytics tools against the criteria set out above.
 This information was compiled from Econsultancy’s [Web Analytics Buyer’s Guide 2012](http://econsultancy.com/uk/reports/web-analytics-buyers-guide) and input from GDS and other government departments.
-There are numerous other vendors in the market place, including open source solutions such as Piwik, which may also be worth considering.
+There are numerous other vendors in the market place, including open source solutions such as [Piwik](http://piwik.org/), which may also be worth considering.

 <table>
 <tr><th></th><th>Google Analytics Premium</th><th>Adobe Omniture</th><th>WebTrends</th><th>Digital Analytics (Comscore)</th></tr>